 If you haven't done so already, it is high time to develop a mobile-friendly version of your website, particularly since 2014 was the year when mobile Internet usage overtook the desktop which has been dominant since the dawn of the Web.
 You can either design a completely separate version of your website for mobile devices or if you want to save time and money, a single responsive website will usually be adequate.
 Responsive designs allow a website to scale automatically, along with its various on-page elements, to the size of the browser window or screen that it's being displayed in.
 Other ways to optimise for mobile include decreasing loading speed and using structured content.
 Optimising content for mobile can greatly help boost your search engine exposure.

 Social media has already started to take a leading role in the way in which we use the Internet, and this trend will continue throughout 2015.
 As previously stated, your SEO strategy should work hand-in-hand with your social media marketing campaign, but there are some important and relatively new tools on the scene to help you.
-To help boost your content marketing campaign and the chances of your content appearing in the search engines, you should claim your Google My Business profile so that all of your content is linked together with Google Local.
-Your profile will be integrated with Google+, one of the world's most popular social media services both for businesses and individuals.
+To help boost your content marketing campaign and the chances of your content appearing in the search engines, you should claim your Google My Business / Google Local profile so that all of your content is linked.
 Google profile helps to build up trust and authority, something which the search engines take very seriously when it comes to ranking content.